 - Contributing to the documentation of Tasmanian history

 - Fulfilling legal requirements, such as the Archives Act (1983), Evidence Act (2001), Electronic Transactions Act (2000) and the Libraries Act (1984)

 To meet legislative requirements, Agencies must:

 - Capture and manage records of their web resources over time, until disposed of in accordance with the Archives Act (1983).
-The Archives Office of Tasmania has developed Guidelines for Managing Records of Web Sites and Web Pages that will provide advice to agencies to enable them to put in place internal mechanisms for managing records of web content.
+The Office of the State Archivist is developing new advice for management of web sites.
+As an interim measure, continue to use Guideline 15: Recordkeeping Strategies for Managing Records of Web Sites and Web Pages.

-- Notify the State Library of Tasmania of major additions or changes to the presentation or content of their websites so that they can be captured for ‘Our Digital Island’, the tool used to preserve Tasmanian websites to both ensure access to this cultural information for future generations and comply with legal deposit requirements for websites.
+- Notify Libraries Tasmania of pending major additions or changes to the presentation or content of Agency website/s, and request capture of the old website/s before the changes are implemented.
+Libraries Tasmania maintains preservation copies of Tasmanian websites to ensure access to this cultural information for future generations and facilitate compliance with legal deposit requirements.

 f.
 Review and remove or amend web content as necessary

 Web content must be reviewed to remove or modify material that is inaccurate, out-of-date, conflicting or misleading.
 Rapidly changing material may need to be reviewed every week or month, while other web content may need to be revisited only every few years.
 Setting inappropriately short review dates can 'fatigue' web content owners and may lead to failure of the review process.